ethanblake4/dart_eval/docs/typed-external-calls.md

 # External bridge checkpoint

+This checkpoint is followed by [closure support](typed-closures.md).
+Current payload version, test totals and opcode counts are recorded there.

 `InvokeExternal` now lowers to `callExternal` with a u16 index into an immutable `TypedExternalCall` table.
 Each descriptor records the registered function ID and argument count.
 The compiler preserves source argument order and repeated SSA